Kyoyooo/Matrix-Multiplication-Performance-Comparison/README.md

 ```

 3. **Run the Notebook**:
-- Open the **report.ipynb** file in your browser.
+- Open the `report.ipynb` file in your browser.
-- Execute all the cells in the notebook from top to bottom by selecting "Run" > "Run All Cells".
+- Execute all the cells in the notebook from top to bottom by selecting `Run" > "Run All Cells` or `Kernel` - `Restart & Run All`

 The notebook's timing framework is fully automated and will perform the following actions:
 - Compile the matrix_mult.c file into an executable named matrix_mult.